by Alan Loewen

 We had given ourselves up to the Fates, to let the Norns play out their cruel hand, but we have not died.
 We have watched the eons flow by us like water and, to our surprise and delight, Mjolnir, Baldr, and his brother Höd have been reborn.
 As Asgard now lies in uninhabitable ruin, the reborn have joined us in Idavoll.

 Hod still stands gifted with prophecy and, some moons ago, he cast the wooden slips.
-They revealed to us that, as we have returned, the monsters will also someday return: Jörmungandr, the Midgard Serpent, and the giants, Surtr and Garmr.
+They revealed to us that as we have returned, the monsters would also someday return: Jörmungandr, the Midgard Serpent, and the giants, Surtr and Garmr.
 And the divination has also revealed the ultimate cruelty of the Norns.
 Fenris the Wolf has already risen from Hel to walk Midgard once again.

-This new land was strange.
-The people, the customs and their gods were peculiar and I tried my best to walk unseen.
-Yet, I delighted to discover the people in this island nation have an understanding of honor that I treasure.
+This new land is strange.
+The people, the customs and their gods are peculiar, and I try my best to walk unseen.
+Yet, I delight in discovering the people in this island nation have an understanding of honor that I treasure.

-Finally, in a busy city the people call Tokyo, my senses told me to sit in a park and wait.
-Taking my place on a bench I ignored the people walking by keeping my eyes on the park entrance where I knew Fenris would appear.
+Finally, in a busy city the people call Tokyo, my spirit told me to sit in a park and wait.
+Taking my place on a bench, I ignored the people walking by keeping my eyes on the entrance where I knew Fenris would enter.